theappbusiness/accessibility-guidelines/README.md

 Your website/app must work with different web browsers and/or assistive technologies.

-* [Valid HTML](): Make sure the code of each page does not contain errors that are known to cause conflicts.
+* [Valid HTML](): Make sure the code of each page does not contain errors that are known to cause conflicts with assistive technologies (such as incorrect nesting of elements or duplicate ids).
 [Web only]

 * [Name, Role and State of interactive controls](): Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.